microsoft/pulse/README.md

 Pulse is a [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) library defining a common interface.
 Pulse's common interface allows you to develop metrics libraries that abstract an underlying monitoring system in a test-driven way.

 Abstracted metrics libraries are helpful in the event the underlying monitoring system changes.
-Whether the underlying metrics library experiences breaking changes or [you decide to do a complete swap of the underlying metrics library](#switching-to-a-new-metrics-library), rest assured that you will only have to update the abstracted library and not your service code.
+Whether the underlying monitoring library experiences breaking changes or [you decide to do a complete swap of the underlying monitoring library](#switching-to-a-new-metrics-library), rest assured that you will only have to update the abstracted library and not your service code.

 ## Download